IliadisVictor/deep-learning-applications-research/pulling-repos/libraries.md

 ### Filtered libraries list
-From the 17 libraries initially selected we kept only those that are actively maintained as of 2022 and have a project life of more than 5 years ,with a concluding filter of  popularity.
+From the 17 libraries initially collected we kept only those that are actively maintained as of 2022 and have a project life of more than 5 years .
+Also , we removed the bottom outliers in terms of popularity(Github Stars) .

 #### First Filtering Results (Maintaince and project lifespan):
 **From 17 initial down to 7** :